UnifiedPush/specifications/specifications/dbus.md

     * "NETWORK": The registration failed because of missing network connection, try again when network is back.
     * "ACTION_REQUIRED": The distributor requires a user action to work.
 For instance, the distributor may be log out of the push server and requires the user to log in.
 If the distributor has a limit of number of registrations and this limit has been reached, the distributor sends this reason.
     * "VAPID_REQUIRED": If the distributor requires a VAPID key and the end user application doesn't send one, the distributor respond with this reason.
+    * "UNAUTHORIZED": If the distributor allows registrations only from sandboxes applications and the calling process doesn't follow the requirements.

 If registration succeeded, the distributor MUST call the connector's [org.unifiedpush.Connector2.NewEndpoint] method to deliver the new push endpoint to it.

+The distributor MAY restrict registrations to sandboxed applications only.
+The distributor SHOULD then control the service is correctly exposed by the application if the supported sandboxing technology allows it.

+For example, a distributor may be used by flatpak applications only.
+It can then get the caller PID of the registration request using the SO_PEERCRED socket option then get flatpak information on `/proc/<pid>/root/.flatpak-info`.
+The distributor will allow registrations only if the service is explicitely allowed.

 ### org.unifiedpush.Distributor2.Unregister (Variant dictionary `a{sv}`) → nothing